A simple, robust and powerful flyback

 Creating high voltage electrical sparks with a television flyback

-transformer is a fun project for many electronics hobbyists.
+transformer is a fun beginner project for many electronics hobbyists.
 In fact,

 their simplicity and ease of construction makes them great introductory